ibm-cloud-architecture/cloudpak-for-applications/README.md

 ```

 ### Create the projects
-Four RedHat OpenShift projects are required in this scenario:
+Four Red Hat OpenShift projects are required in this scenario:
 - Build: this project will contain the Jenkins server and the artifacts used to build the application image
 - Dev: this is the `development` environment for this application
 - Stage: this is the `staging` environment for this application